Russell Tovey: Acting

 In 2011, he became the voice over/narrator for the BBC Three show Sun, Sex and Suspicious Parents and its spinoffs, which ran for five series up to July 2015.
 Tovey narrated every episode aired.

 Tovey played Budgie, one of Gavin's friends, in the BBC comedy-drama Gavin & Stacey.
 In January 2012, he appeared in the British crime drama Sherlock, playing Henry Knight in the episode "The Hounds of Baskerville".
 He had a lead role in the ITV sitcom The Job Lot which aired in 2013 and is set in a busy unemployment bureau in the West Midlands.

-In 2013, Tovey signed on to appear in the American television series Looking, about a group of gay friends living in San Francisco.
+In 2013, Tovey signed on to appear in the American television series Looking, about a group of gay friends living in San Francisco area.
 Its 8-episode first season broadcast on HBO in 2014.
 Tovey was promoted to series regular for the second season.

 In 2015, Tovey starred in Banished, a historical drama series written by Jimmy McGovern about a group of British convicts in Australia in the 18th century.

 Also in 2015, Tovey made his first of many live appearances for arts and entertainment company Pin Drop Studio, reading a short story to an audience followed by an interview by Simon Oldfield.

 In 2016, Tovey was cast in the ABC network thriller drama Quantico for the series regular role of Harry Doyle.

 In April 2017, Tovey returned to the Royal National Theatre to appear in Marianne Elliot's revival of the Tony Kushner play Angels in America, opposite Andrew Garfield and Nathan Lane.

 In September 2017, it was revealed that Tovey would be voicing Ray Terrill / The Ray, a reporter who gains light-based powers after being exposed to a genetic light bomb, in the animated web series Freedom Fighters: The Ray on CW Seed.
 Tovey appeared in "Crisis on Earth-X", the Arrowverse crossover event between Supergirl, Arrow, The Flash and Legends of Tomorrow.

 In 2019, Tovey co-starred in an ensemble cast on the show Years and Years, and appeared with Helen Mirren and Ian McKellen in the drama film The Good Liar.

 Tovey was awarded the Culture Award at the ninth annual Virgin Atlantic Attitude Awards.

-In 2021, it was announced Tovey had been cast in Allelujah, a film adaptation of Alan Bennett's play of the same name.
+It was announced in 2021 that Tovey had been cast in Allelujah, a film adaptation of Alan Bennett's play of the same name.

-In 2022, Tovey started a role as Patrick Read in American Horror Story: NYC.
+The following year, in 2022, Tovey started a role as Patrick Read in American Horror Story: NYC.

-Writing
+In 2024, Tovey starred as John O'Shea, Truman Capote's on-again-off-again lover, in FX's anthology series Feud: Capote vs. The Swans.

+In July 2024, it was announced that Tovey will return to the Doctor Who universe as a new character in the spin-off series The War Between the Land and the Sea.